Bernardine Monastery, Iziaslav: Decline during the 19th century

-1914–1932
+Closure during the Soviet period

 With the outbreak of World War I, Bernardines were able to return to Volhynia.
-In 1914, the monastery already had 3 monks and 2 priests.
+In 1914, the monastery already had three friar and two priests.
 Until 1915, the duties of administrator of the monastery were performed by Gustaw Jełowicki (1880-1965).

 After the Soviet occupation, the Shepetivsky house of forced labor (hereinafter referred to as Izyaslavsky BUPR) and the Special Department of the Сheka were stationed in the monastery buildings.

 In 1930, the Bernardine Fathers Monastery was inspected by a commission of the Volyn State Research Museum composed of Antonov (head of Art Department) and Ilyuchenko (head of History Department).
 At that time, the BUPR was located in cells of the monastery, which had just begun to be liquidated, and only 20 people were in prison.
 However, the building of the monastery has already been overlooked by the COOPTAH (poultry cooperative) and the Kushnir Artel.
 No towers around the monastery existed at that time (there were three as of 1926), despite the fact that museum officials warned the local administration against their destruction.
-Many of the things from the monastery were taken to the museums of Shepetivka and Kiyv.
+Many of the things from the monastery were taken to the museums of Shepetivka and Kyiv.
 Finally, in the case of saving the unique cultural complex, the Museum Commission reached the following conclusions:

 However, subsequent events testified to the futility of the museum's hopes.

-The last Bernardine monk left the city in 1932, having previously organized the export to Poland of the archives and libraries of the monastery, as well as parts of the equipment.
+The last Bernardine friar left the city in 1932, having previously organized the export to Poland of the archives and libraries of the monastery, as well as parts of the equipment.